Aveen1/GreenCoverDetection/README.md

 build area and percentage of green area.
 Output image with masking of detected green area.

-We’ve used Flask for the application
+We’ve used Flask for the application.

-Google Earth Engine for Landsat-8 and Copernicus Satellite for satellite imagery
+Google Earth Engine for Landsat-8 and Copernicus Satellite for satellite imagery.

-NDVI calculations through javascript and python
+NDVI calculations through javascript and python.

-Numpy for mathematical calculations of Latitude and Longitudes
+Numpy for mathematical calculations of Latitude and Longitudes.

-Leaflet maps for the user interface
+Leaflet maps for the user interface.

-Toolbar for drawings using javascript
+Toolbar for drawings using javascript.
 Overall we have used Python, Javascript, Html and Css with Flask.

 Running Application:
 1. Make sure you have Google Earth Engine api permission.